Simplify each expression. See Example 1. (3y4)(-6y3)

 Here are the essential concepts you must grasp in order to answer the question correctly.

-When multiplying expressions, multiply the numerical coefficients (numbers) separately from the variables.
-For example, in (3y^4)(-6y^3), multiply 3 and -6 to get -18.
+Multiply the numerical coefficients separately from the variables.
+In (3y^4)(-6y^3), multiply 3 and -6 to get -18.
+This step simplifies the numerical part of the expression.